Jeannette Young

-Jeannette Rosita Young (born 1963) is an Australian medical doctor and administrator who is currently Governor of Queensland, since 1 November 2021.
-Before being sworn in as Governor, Young was Chief Health Officer of Queensland from 2005 to 2021.
+Jeannette Rosita Young (born 1963) is an Australian medical doctor and administrator who has served as Governor of Queensland since 1 November 2021.
+Before being sworn in as governor, Young was Chief Health Officer of Queensland from 2005 to 2021.

 Career

 Young was born in 1963 in Sydney, New South Wales.
 She attended secondary school at St Ives High School, graduating in 1980, before studying at the University of Sydney and graduating in 1986 with a Bachelor of Medicine and Bachelor of Surgery.
 She started her career as a doctor at Westmead Hospital in Sydney in 1986 where she completed her internship and one year as a resident medical officer before completing 4.5 years as a registrar in emergency medicine.
 In July 1992 she moved in to medical administration at the same hospital.

 She relocated to Queensland upon her appointment as director of medical services at Rockhampton Hospital in December 1994.
 In April 1995, she attained a Master of Business Administration by Macquarie University.
 She then moved into a position similar to her role in Rockhampton, as executive director of medical services at Princess Alexandra Hospital in Brisbane, in January 1999.

 On 17 August 2005, she was appointed to succeed Gerry FitzGerald as Chief Health Officer of Queensland.
 She gained prominence during the COVID-19 pandemic in 2020, holding multiple press briefings regarding the disease.
 Her recommendation to the Palaszczuk Government to close the state's borders, which was implemented, proved controversial as she received numerous death threats and was placed under police protection in September 2020.

 On 21 June 2021, the then-Premier Annastacia Palaszczuk announced Young would become the 27th Governor of Queensland.
 The incumbent Governor Paul de Jersey was due to retire in July 2021, but extended his term until November to allow Young to focus on the COVID-19 vaccine rollout as Chief Health Officer.